 The AMF shall include the LADN information which consists of the determined LADN DNNs for the UE and LADN service area(s) available in the current registration area in the LADN information IE of the REGISTRATION ACCEPT message.

-If the UE has set the LADN-DS bit to "LADN per DNN and S-NSSAI supported" in the 5GMM capability IE of the REGISTRATION REQUEST message and the extended LADN information is available for the UE, the AMF shall include the extended LADN information which consists of the determined LADN DNNs for the UE, the S-NSSAIs associated with the determined LADN DNNs for the UE and in the allowed NSSAI, and LADN service area(s) available in the current registration area in the Extended LADN information IE of the REGISTRATION ACCEPT message.
+If the UE has set the LADN-DS bit to "LADN per DNN and S-NSSAI supported" in the 5GMM capability IE of the REGISTRATION REQUEST message and the extended LADN information is available for the UE, the AMF shall include the extended LADN information which consists of the determined LADN DNNs for the UE, the S-NSSAIs associated with the determined LADN DNNs for the UE and in the allowed NSSAI, and LADN service area(s) available in the current registration area in the Extended LADN information in the Registration accept type 6 IE container IE of the REGISTRATION ACCEPT message.

 The UE, upon receiving the REGISTRATION ACCEPT message with the LADN information, shall store the received LADN information.
 The UE, upon receiving the REGISTRATION ACCEPT message with the extened LADN information, shall store the received extended LADN information.
-If there exists one or more LADN DNNs which are included in the LADN indication IE of the REGISTRATION REQUEST message and are not included in the LADN information IE and Extended LADN information IE of the REGISTRATION ACCEPT message, the UE considers such LADN DNNs as not available in the current registration area.
+If there exists one or more LADN DNNs which are included in the LADN indication IE of the REGISTRATION REQUEST message and are not included in the LADN information IE and Extended LADN information in the Registration accept type 6 IE container IE of the REGISTRATION ACCEPT message, the UE considers such LADN DNNs as not available in the current registration area.

 The 5G-GUTI reallocation shall be part of the initial registration procedure.
 During the initial registration procedure, if the AMF has not allocated a new 5G-GUTI by the generic UE configuration update procedure, the AMF shall include in the REGISTRATION ACCEPT message the new assigned 5G-GUTI together with the assigned TAI list.